aarushgupta/NeuroG/README.md

 # NeuroG

-NeuroG is a class wrapper for [Neuroglancer](https://github.com/google/neuroglancer).
+NeuroG is a class wrapper for [Neuroglancer](https://github.com/google/neuroglancer), a WebGL-based viewer for volumetric data.

 This repositoty also contains post-processing code to get segmentation map from a distance transform map.